pinkpixel-dev/taskflow-mcp/OVERVIEW.md

 8. **Export Options**: Export task plans and status reports in Markdown, JSON, or HTML formats
 9. **Dependencies**: Track project and task-level dependencies with version information
 10. **Notes**: Add project-level notes for important information and preferences
+11. **YAML Support**: Save tasks in YAML format for better handling of multiline content and human-readable files
+12. **Robust Text Handling**: Comprehensive newline sanitization to prevent corruption of multiline descriptions
-11. **System Prompts**: Example system prompts for AI assistants to consistently use the tools
+13. **System Prompts**: Example system prompts for AI assistants to consistently use the tools

 ## Technical Implementation